View Donald Yeager's Obituary on NewsItem.com and share memories

 He was the loving husband of Judith L. (Reeser) Yeager.
 They were married April 13, 1963, and celebrated 56 years of marriage.

-Donald was born in Shamokin, a son of the late Norman D. and Caroline L. (Dietz) Yeager.
+Donald was born in Shamokin, the son of the late Norman D. and Caroline L. (Dietz) Yeager.

 He graduated from Shamokin High School in 1959, then graduated from Williamsport Technical Institute as an architectural design draftsman and finally graduated from Lincoln Tech in industrial management.